fidelonpoint/civisociety-extension/README.md

-# civisociety-extension
+# CiviSociety
-CiviCRM extension for NDI partners
+###CiviCRM extension for NDI

-This is prebuilt extension for NDI customizations of CiviCRM.
+This is a prebuilt extension with NDI customizations and modules for CiviCRM.
 The full user and administrator documentation can be found at https://nditech.org/demtools/civiparty

+###Installation Instructions

 To install the CiviParty DemTool, you'll need a Linux server, comfort working with LAMP web stacks, some systems administration experience, and time to play around.
 This tool is built upon Drupal and CiviCRM systems.